Inca Trail Treks: Peru's most iconic

 During this time, the Andes also become greener with a rainier climate, and the crowds are also minimized.
 There may be occasional periods of rain, mainly in the afternoon, but you can expect to hike in calmer conditions with beautiful green mountain scenery.
 If mud and mist do not bother you, the rainy season tends to be a more calming and personal experience on the Inca Trail.

 The Inca Trail is regulated by the Ministry of Culture in Peru, and a limited number of permits are released each day.
-Only licensed operators can purchase these permits, meaning you will not be able to hike the Inca Trail unequipped.
-The only official and legal way to hike the magnificent Inca Trail is through a registered agency.
+Only authorized tour operators can obtain the necessary permits, meaning independent hiking is not allowed.
+The official and legal way to explore this remarkable route is through a registered travel agency that meets all regulations and safety standards.

 When to book your permits